 In Edwardian England, a thirteen year-old cadet, Ronnie Winslow, is expelled from the naval academy at Osborne for stealing a seven shilling postal order.
 His father and sister become obsessed with proving his innocence at any cost to themselves, and turn the case into a national cause celebre.
-Written by

 David Levene <D.S.Levene@durham.ac.uk>